dmdaksh/CARETS-APP/README.md

                     |__Withdrawn (44 records)
                     |__Unknown status (28 records)

-The rationale behind implementing this Tree data structure is to allow for a more efficient search of the data.
-Application would do a GET request and bulk fetch records from the data source.
-Then, whenever an user wants to apply a filter, then application would simply traverse the tree and fetch the records that match the filter criteria.
-This would allow application to not make multiple requests to the remote data source.
-This would be much more efficient than doing a database query for each filter, or even worse, fetching all the records and then applying the filter on the client side.
+The present implementation of the Tree data structure is motivated by the desire to enhance the efficiency of data search.
+Specifically, by utilizing a GET request to bulk fetch records from the data source, and subsequently traversing the tree to retrieve records that match the filter criteria, the application can minimize requests to the remote data source and optimize computational resources.
+This approach is significantly more efficient compared to executing a database query for each filter or fetching all records and applying the filter on the client side.
+Consequently, by adopting the Tree data structure to store ClinicalTrials data, the application can streamline its operations by reducing computational burden and processing time.